Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries the full burden for behavioral disclosure.
-It only says 'update', which implies mutation, but does not disclose any traits like destructive behavior, required permissions, or partial vs full replacement.
-This is insufficient for a mutation tool.
+Annotations are not provided, so the description carries the full burden of behavioral disclosure.
+It states 'update', which implies mutation, but does not explain side effects, permissions, idempotency, or what happens to unspecified fields.
+This is a minimal disclosure for a mutation tool, leaving significant behavioral ambiguity.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.